Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability

-CNNs abstract pixel configurations into representations that meet task requirements.
-However, in the Bongard-Logo problem, multiple tasks or concepts are intertwined.
-Different concepts pose different task demands to the network $f_\theta (z|\,x)$, requiring it to store various problem-solving methods.
-Yet, current experimental phenomena indicate conflicts among these four concepts.
-In other words, the coexistence of different concepts compels the CNN to maintain potentially conflicting methods of image abstraction.
-Therefore, this paper posits that the coexistence of multiple concepts leads to internal confusion in the CNN, making it challenging to distinguish between the four concepts.
+Convolutional Neural Networks (CNNs) are capable of abstracting pixel configurations into representations tailored to the task \cite{A survey of convolutional neural networks}.
+However, in the Bongard-Logo problem, multiple tasks or concepts intertwine, complicating the scenario.
+Different concepts impose diverse task requirements on the network model $f_\theta (z|\,x)$, compelling it to store multiple distinct problem-solving methods.
+However, current experimental observations indicate that these different concepts are forcing $f_\theta (z|\,x)$ to maintain conflicting image abstraction modes.
+In other words, these four concepts exhibit conflicts when generating abstract representations, leading to confusion within the neural network and making it difficult to accurately distinguish among the four concepts.

 From a different perspective, the image representations encoded by CNNs, which are competent for the Bongard-Logo problem, can be interpreted as belonging to a conditional distribution subject to two factors: pixel configuration and concept.
 This distribution can be expressed as ``$P(\text{representation}|\,\text{pixel configurations},\text{concept})$".
 Clearly, in the absence of concept hints, CNNs that rely solely on image pixel configurations as input are unable to effectively model such a conditional distribution.